Health Testing

 Patella Scoring

-DNA Genetic Testing
+PRA-RCD4 Genetic Testing

 Hips and Elbow Scoring